Quantization of the affine group of a local field: The p-adic Fuchs calculus

 Provided $\theta \in \varpi^n\CO_{\k}$, the above equivariance relation also holds for the representation $\widetilde \pi_{\theta}$ of $X_n$.
 But this observation is pointless since we will soon be forced to work with $\theta\in\CO_\k^\times$.
 Moreover, since $\Omega_\theta([g])$ is self-adjoint, we get $\bO_\theta(f)^*=\bO_\theta(\overline f)$.

-Our main tool for the analysis of our pseudo-differential calculus are the coefficient functions of $\Omega_\theta$, viewed as an operator valued function on $X_n$.
-In analogy with ordinary quantum mechanics, we call these coefficient functions the Wigner functions.
+Our main tool for the analysis of our pseudo-differential calculus are the matrix coefficients of $\Omega_\theta$, viewed as an operator valued function on $X_n$.
+In analogy with ordinary quantum mechanics, we call them the Wigner functions.